vaniocz/vanio-web-bundle/README.md

 You need to pass it an array where key is a class and value is a boolean value indicating whether this class name should be present.

+### Checking whether a text is translated
+To check whether text is translated you can use `is_translated(string $id, string $locale = null)` Twig function which checks translator's catalogue.

 ### Determining current menu item
 To determine whether a current request matches a menu item, use `is_current(string $route): bool` Twig function.
 The route is considered current when either `_route` request attribute equals to the given route or when request